haidousm/fine/README.md

-# moussa-net
+# Liras
-An artificial neural network built from scratch using just Python and Numpy
+An artificial neural network framework built from scratch using just Python and Numpy